 The story of The Tumbleweeds

 The Tumbleweeds are a guitar playing cowboy ensemble comprised of Corning natives, Bryan, BJ and Bart Lanahan.
-The father and two-son trio was formed to perform at the Rockwell Museum of Western Art's annual fall fundraising event - to perform songs about the American West.
+The father and two-son trio was formed to perform at The Rockwell Museum's annual fall fundraising event - to perform songs about the American West.
 The harmonious cowboy songs of the American West invite the audience to travel back in time during each performance.

 Behind the cowboy dress and microphones, audiences also have the opportunity to peek into a window of their family dynamic - a dynamic that exemplifies the American Cowboy - independent, loyal, hard working, honest... and most evident, chivalrous.
 The Tumbleweeds' songs and commentary stay true to those characteristics and tell the story of the American cowboy.